bioinfoUQAM/Caribou/README.md

 [Docker](https://www.docker.com/) is a container virtual environment that can be run on any desktop or cloud.
 It can be installed on any system following the [instructions provided in the Docker documentation](https://www.docker.com/get-started/).

+The Docker container is built on top of the [official Tensorflow container available on docker hub](https://hub.docker.com/r/tensorflow/tensorflow) with dependencies and Caribou installed in a python virtual environment.

-The Docker container must be imported from the tar archive included in this git before being able to use it.
+It must be imported from the tar archive included in this repo before being able to use it.
 Assuming that docker is already installed in command line :
 ```
 docker load path/to/Caribou/containers/caribou_docker.tar